Algebraic Hopf invariants and rational models for mapping spaces: The -operad and -algebras

-The set of Maurer-Cartan elements in an $L_{\infty}$-algebra is denoted by $MC(L).$ To each nilpotent $L_{\infty}$-algebra $L$ we associate a simplicial set $MC_{\bullet}(L)$ whose set of $n$-simplices is given by $MC(L \otimes \Omega_n)$, where $\Omega_n$ is the commutative algebra of polynomial de Rham forms on the $n$-simplex.
+\begin{definition} To each degree-wise nilpotent $SL_{\infty}$-algebra $L$ we associate a simplicial set $MC_{\bullet}(L)$, whose set of $n$-simplices is given by $MC(L \otimes \Omega_n)$, where $\Omega_n$ is the commutative algebra of polynomial de Rham forms on the $n$-simplex.
 The face and degeneracy maps are the ones induced by the face and degeneracy maps of $\Omega_{\bullet}$. \end{definition}